AdobeDocs/commerce-marketplace/src/pages/guides/sellers/extension-resubmit/index.md

 1. On the Technical Submission page, under _Extension Code Package_, click the trash can icon next to the old file and then upload the new one.

-1. When you have uploaded the new file, click <span class="btn">Submit</span> to submit, or click <span class="btn">Save Draft</span> if you have other changes to make before re-submitting the extension.
+1. When you have uploaded the new file, click **Submit** to submit, or click **Save Draft** if you have other changes to make before re-submitting the extension.

 ## Resubmit an extension after marketing review